Renascienza/devart-template/project_summary.md

 This project, presented to DevArt , intends to meet ( in record time ! ) The first three goals.

-##Project Journal

-Rio de Janeiro, GMT 21:34:00

-I get aware of DevART just today on the morning.
-I thought it would hold something start a trial under these conditions: the deadline to complete the project runs out tomorrow, 18:00 GMT.

-This gives me less than 20 hours to close the project.

-I understand that 20 hours is not enough to do anything. :/

-But the definition of a project is an effort that aims a result and even a failure is a result.
-Let's get some coffe and make this attempt.

-Let's start considering the first objective: definition of the file format.

-I hope to report my findings every two hours.

 ## Link to Prototype
 NOTE: If your project lives online you can add one or more links here.
 Make sure you have a stable version of your project running before linking it.